Jan 16, 2019

 Sometimes, small steps can springboard into giant leaps.
-After flooding in southern Alberta necessitated work on our NGTL Pipeline system, we took the opportunity to go the extra mile and restored the nearby habitat of a threatened species of trout.
+After flooding in southern Alberta necessitated work on our NGTL Pipeline system, we took the opportunity to go the extra mile and restored the nearby habitat of the threatened Westslope cutthroat trout in Allison Creek.

-Learn more about our role in this important project
+Watch the video to learn more about our role in this important project.